 Utilities FR Clothing

-Personal protective equipment that is comfortable is a must-have for utility workers exposed to the potential risk of arc flash.
 NFPA 70E establishes standard best practices for safety and PPE for people who work around electrical equipment.
 The standard for FR clothing to be arc rated is ASTM F1506, which is a pass/fail standard for FR clothing to self-extinguish less than two seconds after the flame is exposed to it and has a char length of less than 6”.
 An arc thermal performance value (ATPV) must be determined to give the article of FR clothing an arc rating so that it fits into a PPE Cat Level (1-4) to determine the level of arc flash protection it provides.

 Roadway and Struck-By Incidents

 ANSI 107-2015 makes it easy for workers to understand which colors and types of workwear provide the visibility that is deemed safe for each type of area of outdoor work in areas where roadway hazards are a concern.
-Utility workers that are still exposed to arc flash hazards need hi-vis FR clothing that can meet ANSI 107 class requirements to prevent potential roadway and struck-by hazards as well as continuing to provide flame resistant, arc rated protection.
+Utility workers that are still exposed to arc flash hazards need hi-vis FR clothing that can meet ANSI 107 class requirements to prevent potential roadway and struck-by hazards as well as continuing to provide flame-resistant, arc-rated protection.

 HYDROLITE FR™ rainwear provides a comfortable level of hi-vis FR rainwear for utility workers to meet ANSI 107 class standards as well as waterproof, arc-rated outerwear.

-Heat and cold stress can both reduce the quality, production and overall safety of utility workers on any job site.
+Heat and cold stress can both reduce the quality, production, and overall safety of utility workers on any job site.

-One of our innovative of FR clothing options that can help is FR Control 2.0.
+Among the most innovative of FR clothing options that can help is FR Control 2.0.
 The technology used in FR Control 2.0™ base layer clothing helps to regulate skin temperature +/- 3 degrees and wicks moisture away for more comfort.

 Electrical insulated gloves range in classes from 0-4, depending on the max voltage and what it has been tested to.